KhronosGroup/Vulkan-Hpp/README.md

 ### Designated Initializers

 Beginning with C++20, C++ supports designated initializers.
-As that feature requires to not have any user-declared or inherited constructors, you have to `#define VULKAN_HPP_NO_CONSTRUCTORS`, which removes all the structure and union constructors from vulkan.hpp.
+As that feature requires to not have any user-declared or inherited constructors, you have to `#define VULKAN_HPP_NO_CONSTRUCTORS`, which removes all the structure and union constructors from `vulkan.hpp`.
 Instead you can then use aggregate initialization.
-The first few vk-lines in your source might then look like
+The first few vk-lines in your source might then look like:
 ```c++
 // initialize the vk::ApplicationInfo structure
 vk::ApplicationInfo applicationInfo{ .pApplicationName   = AppName,